Bug report #3489

 It would be good to mention that a DB name is mandatory.

-#7 Updated by Médéric RIBREUX almost 5 years ago
+#7 Updated by Médéric RIBREUX about 5 years ago

 - Status changed from Open to Feedback